Local By Flywheel / LocalWP issues

 The problem comes when sending multiple HTTP requests.

-The good people at LocalWP / Local By Flywheel is informed about this bug, including how to reproduce etc.
+The team behind LocalWP / Local By Flywheel has been informed about this bug, including how to reproduce

 So hopefully a fix will be implemented soon.